mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

   - Binary Data
 ---

 Last couple of weeks I'm trying to build high-performance consumption of binary protocol through the browser.
 The protocol is running over TCP.
-In the perfect world I'd be talking with the remote TCP server, through TCP sockets, connecting directly from the front-end and consuming the received binary data.
+In the perfect world I'd be talking with the remote TCP server, through TCP sockets, connecting directly from the client-side JavaScript and consuming the received binary data.

 Because of limitations of the client-side API, JavaScript doesn't has access to plain TCP sockets, there's no full happiness.
 The second best option would be to use intermediate proxy, which:

-- Establishes connection with the client (our front-end JavaScript)
+- Establishes connection with the client (our client-side JavaScript)
 - Establishes TCP connection with the remote TCP server
 - Forwards each message from the client to the TCP server and vice versa

-### History
+## History

-#### Dark Ages
+### Dark Ages

 Before the era of the duplex network communication in JavaScript (i.e. before WebSockets, I don't consider long polling as solution), the flow would be something like: